-"Natus" and other trademarks of ours appearing in this report are our property.
+Natus® and other trademarks of ours appearing in this report are the intellectual property of Natus Medical Incorporated or one of its subsidiaries. .

 Overview

 Natus provides innovative healthcare solutions focused on the diagnosis and treatment of central nervous and sensory system disorders for patients of all ages.